Every child matters: Orange Shirt Day

 "The Helen Betty Osborne Ininiw Education Resource Centre in Norway House, north of Winnipeg, receives a level of funding that few other Indigenous institutions enjoy.
 Its teachers help their students to develop their abilities and their sense of pride.
 In addition to teaching academic subjects, the school reconnects students with their ancestral culture."

-To learn more visit ...
+To learn more about the National Day for Truth and Reconciliation visit ...

 • The closest Residential School site(s) to where you currently live